Moyamoya disease and syndrome: Knowing the difference can prevent a stroke

 Originally from the Washington, D.C., area, Dr. Welch received educational degrees from Morehouse College and Howard University College of Medicine, where he pursued his interests in the sciences, world literature, and Spanish culture.
 He completed his general neurosurgical training at the George Washington University Medical Center (Washington, D.C.), where he gained significant experience under the tutelage of Dr. Anthony J. Caputy and Dr. Laligam Sekhar.
 He then completed fellowship training in cerebrovascular and endovascular neurosurgery at UT Southwestern with Drs.
 Duke Samson and Jonathan White.
 Dr. Welch is an active member of the Congress of Neurological Surgeons, American Association of Neurological Surgeons, American Heart Association (Stroke Section), and the Society for Neurointerventional Surgery.

-Dr. Welch was included in D Magazine's Best Doctors list for 2018.
+Dr. Welch was included in D Magazine's Best Doctors list for 2018, 2021, and 2022.

 He maintains fluency in Spanish and is an avid cyclist.